 Even with the multiple-arguments extension, we still cannot have functions with no arguments at all.
 It is easy to get these with a manual translation: all you need to do is “invent” an identifier and use it for a one-dummy-argument function.
 For applications, you need to just plug in some dummy value.
 But this leads to three problems:

-There is a possible problem with plugging in some random value for no-argument function applications: what happens if we call a unary function with no arguments?
+There is a possible problem with implementing nullary functions as unary functions taking in a dummy-value: what happens if we call a unary function with no arguments?

 The converse is also possible: calling a nullary function with one argument.